pmdjdias/ua_computerVision/#08 - StereoVision/README.md

 Select a pair of stereo images and use the following OpenCV functions to generate the rectified images (corresponding epipolar lines in the same rows in both images):
 	`cvStereoRectify`: this function computes the rotation and projection matrices that transform both camera image plane into the same image plane, and thus with parallel epipolar lines.
 The size of the output matrices R1, R2, P1, P2 is respectively 3x3 and 3x4.
 	`cvinitUndistortRectifyMap`: This function computes the transformation (undistortion and rectification) between the original image and the rectified image.
-The output arrays mx1 and mx2 are a direct map between the two images, for each pixel in the rectified image, it maps the corresponding pixel in the original image.
+The output arrays mx1 and mx2 are a direct map between the two images: for each pixel in the rectified image, it maps the corresponding pixel in the original image.
-	`cvRemap`: apply the transformation between two images using the provided map of x/y coordinates.
+	`cvRemap`: apply the transformation between two images using the provided map of x,y coordinates.
 The several matrices to be used can be defined as:
 ```html
 R1 = np.zeros(shape=(3,3))